Triangular Swaps

 A Divergence v1 pool handles three assets: a call, a put, and a collateral token.
 Using the virtual curve, one swaps an amount of options premiums for a certain payout expected at settlement.
 The buyer obtains the right to receive this expected payout, represented by the options tokens.

-The virtual curve tracks the squared root of the cross rate between call and put options.
+The virtual curve tracks the squared root of the between call and put options.
 This cross rate is the relative value of puts quoted by calls.
-The put-call parity is used to compute the value of calls and puts quoted by collateral.
+The is used to compute the value of calls and puts quoted by collateral.

 When one swaps collaterals for calls, the call price rises.
 The put price must fall because of put-call parity.
 So, the cross rate of calls and puts drops.
 Conversely, the put price increases because of a put purchase.
 The call price declines accordingly, raising the cross rate.